 Schema-Focused Cognitive Therapy proposes an integrative systematic model of treatment for a wide spectrum of chronic, difficult and characterological problems.
 Jeffrey Young developed the schema-focussed approach to deliberately address lifelong, self-defeating patterns called early maladaptive schemas.
 Over a period of 15 years, Young and associates identified 18 early maladaptive schemas through clinical observation, as opposed to the concept of unconscious phantasy, or unproven theory.

-A basic premise of Jeffrey Young’s approach is that individuals with more complex problems have one or more early maladaptive schemas, which makes them vulnerable to emotional disorders.
+A basic premise of Jeffrey Young’s approach is that individuals with more complex problems have one or more early maladaptive schemas.
 He felt that the more pure form of cognitive therapy he had learned during his training with Aaron Beck was insufficient for treating these types of problems.

 What is an Early Maladaptive Schema (EMS)?